Why Alcohol Makes You Wake Up Sweating at Night

 - CWOB Team

-But a few hours later—somewhere between 1:30 AM and 3:30 AM—you wake up hot, restless, maybe even soaked.
+But a few hours later, nestled in your comfortable, soft bed-sometime between 1:30 AM and 3:30 AM-you wake up feeling extremely hot, restless, maybe even soaked.

 What’s Actually Happening in Your Body

 Alcohol doesn’t just “relax” you.
-It disrupts your entire nighttime regulation system.
+It hijacks entire nighttime regulation system.

 1. Alcohol Drops Your Core Temperature—Then Rebounds